Category Archives: Dolomite Druse and Poker Chips

 …while others spread out on the other side of the road and farther back on the same side as where we parked…again we had peeks of sunshine that helped spot the druse a little faster and this time, a few more of us wandered down to the bottom of the hill to look for yard rocks of druse and poker chip combos….

-…and after about an hour of looking for druse, we loaded up and drove on to the Secret Spot Quarry….
+…and after about an hour of looking for druse, we loaded up and drove on over to the SS Quarry….

 …where it appeared on the hillside behind the walls, that Spring was making its presence known…like the MAGS trip, this morning was a bit cooler and most of us were bundled up…once the sun finally came out, it warmed up quickly for us.
 I pointed out the potential areas for goodies and everyone spread out to look for them…